 I’m not sure.
 I pose this as an open-ended question.
 I may change my mind even before I finish writing.

 I came to the party late.
-Like Jon Stewart put it, I didn’t get Springsteen at first, until I began to question what was going on in my own life…
+As Jon Stewart put it, I didn’t get Springsteen at first, until I began to question what was going on in my own life.

 Before Springsteen there are two truly great poet performers on our national stage – Paul Simon and Bob Dylan.